myst10py/myst10py/README.md

 🔭 I’m currently working at Homer Learning, where we are trying to improve early learning outcomes for children with our mobile applications.

 🌱 I’m currently learning:
-  - how to modularize and reuse my ds/ml tasks. 🔄
   - [DATA8 from Berkeley](https://inferentialthinking.com/index.html) 🔄
   - [DATA100 from Berkeley](https://ds100.org/) ➡️